Do You Have Pre-Diabetes?

 Prediabetes Harms the Brain

-In a study consisting of 500,000 individuals (average age 58) with blood sugar levels in the prediabetes range were 42% more likely to experience cognitive decline over an average of four years.
+In a study of 500,000 individuals (average age 58) with blood sugar levels in the prediabetes range were 42% more likely to experience cognitive decline over an average of four years.
 They also were 54% more likely to develop vascular dementia over an average of eight years.
-People with diabetes, meanwhile, were three times more likely to develop vascular dementia than people who had normal blood sugar levels.
+People with diabetes, meanwhile, were three times more likely to develop vascular dementia than people with normal blood sugar levels.
 They were also more likely to develop Alzheimer’s disease.2

 Insulin Made Simple

 Insulin is the hormone the pancreas makes that allows our bodies to utilize and store glucose.
 Insulin lowers blood glucose levels by helping cells in the skeletal muscle, adipose tissue, and liver to absorb glucose from the bloodstream.
 It stimulates the liver and muscle tissue to store excess glucose as glycogen.
 Additionally, insulin also lowers blood glucose levels by reducing glucose production in the liver.
 Insulin also promotes the entry of amino acids and fatty acids into the cells.
-Whatever hinders insulin from performing its jobs is doing a disservice to the entire body because each cell needs fuel (glucose) to function properly and suffers when deprived.
+Whatever hinders insulin from performing its jobs is a disservice to the entire body because each cell needs fuel (glucose) to function correctly and suffers when deprived.

 Compromised Insulin Efficiency

-When our fasting blood glucose (sugar) level begins to rise to prediabetes levels, the doctor may refer to it as insulin resistance, a condition in which the body produces insulin but does not use it effectively.
+When our fasting blood glucose (sugar) level rises to prediabetes levels, the doctor may refer to it as insulin resistance, a condition in which the body produces insulin but does not use it effectively.
 When people have insulin resistance, glucose builds up in the blood instead of being absorbed by the cells, leading to prediabetes or type 2 diabetes.
 What do the experts say causes insulin resistance?
 In simple terms, excess weight and lack of exercise significantly contribute to this condition.
 Saturated fats and trans fats are two dietary culprits that damage insulin receptors.
-Excessive amounts of cortisol can do it also.
+Excessive amounts of cortisol can also do it.
 Belly fat plays an important role in insulin resistance and is more than just a storage area for future fuel.
 It produces hormones and inflammatory agents that can cause serious health problems such as insulin resistance, high blood pressure, elevated cholesterol, and cardiovascular disease.

 To compensate for this problem, the pancreas releases more insulin.
 However, this does not help because the problem is that the insulin receptors on the cells are damaged.
 Unfortunately, excess insulin (especially if other cardiovascular factors are present) accelerates the process of atherosclerosis, increases the risk of cancer, and makes appetite more challenging to control.
 Eventually, the pancreas’ beta-cells that manufacture insulin become dysfunctional.

-Lifestyle Changes Help!
+Lifestyle Changes Help

-Weight Loss Helps Prediabetes.
+Weight Loss Helps Prediabetes

-Enjoy a Whole Food, Plant-Based Diet!
+Enjoy a Whole Food, Plant-Based Diet

-As for lifestyle strategies, a healthful, plant-based diet and consistent exercise remain the cornerstones in diabetes prevention and treatment.
-Meat-eaters have a significantly higher risk of developing diabetes, compared with people who avoid meat.6 7 In contrast, a well-balanced, plant-based, high fiber diet (whole grains, whole fruits, vegetables, legumes, nuts and seeds) combined with exercise helps to reduce elevated glucose levels even when not accompanied by weight loss.
+As for lifestyle strategies, a healthful, plant-based diet and regular exercise remain the cornerstones in diabetes prevention and treatment.
+Meat-eaters have a significantly higher risk of developing diabetes compared with people who avoid meat.6 7 In contrast, a well-balanced, plant-based, high fiber diet (whole grains, whole fruits, vegetables, legumes, nuts and seeds) combined with exercise helps to reduce elevated glucose levels even when not accompanied by weight loss.
 At least six studies have demonstrated that a vegetarian diet improves A1C.8

 Prediabetes and diabetes increase the risk of cardiovascular disease.
-Several studies show that consumption of a vegetarian diet is associated with lower blood pressure.9 Plant-based diets―i.e., eating patterns that emphasize legumes, whole grains, vegetables, fruits, nuts, and seeds and discourage most or all animal products―are especially potent in preventing type 2 diabetes.
+Several studies show that consumption of a vegetarian diet is associated with lower blood pressure.9 Plant-based diets―i.e., eating patterns that emphasize legumes, whole grains, vegetables, fruits, nuts, and seeds, and discourage most or all animal products―are especially potent in preventing type 2 diabetes.
 They have been associated with much lower rates of obesity, hypertension, hyperlipidemia, cardiovascular mortality, and cancer.
 10 Additionally, a whole food, plant-based diet suppresses inflammation.11 so common in obesity, prediabetes, diabetes, and hypertension.

 Researchers from Loma Linda University examined 8,401 participants (ages 45-88 years) and followed them for 17 years.12 They discovered: